 If the Indiana shooter was telling the truth, then he may have a case for self-defense.
 His story was that the men he shot had choked, beaten and kicked him before he drew his gun.
 If so, he might convince the jury he was outnumbered and did only what was reasonable and necessary to protect himself.

 Hold your ground

-At Kammen & Moudy, we understand there are multiple ways to view every incident.
+At Kammen & Moudy, LLC, we understand there are multiple ways to view every incident.
 What looks like a violent crime from one point of view may look like self-defense from another.
 That’s why our attorneys work hard to get all the facts.
 Juries need to understand events from all the important points of view before they can make a good decision about whether an action is a violent crime or reasonable self-defense.